znjameswu/epgi/doc/design.md

 PaintCommand has already be populated by short-lived transforms (Semi-absolute transforms are inherently short lived).
 There is no point to cache.

 Decision: short-lived

+# Should paint really be a pure function without effects?
+Difficulties has been encountered during hit-test due to the lack of cached protocol transform received inside painting.